Fire System Services takes its responsibility with climate justice seriously.

 Fire System Services knew things would need to be rethought if we are going to make a change in this area.
-We now are developing methodologies and technology on how we harvest C02 discharges, The focus is to reduce C02 discharges and work towards eliminating C02 discharge to the atmosphere.
+We know are developing methodologies on how we harvest C02 discharges not to discharge them to the atmosphere.

 This methodology is a win for the environment, a win for the company as it’s not needing to purchase volumes of C02.

-The C02 that we are starting to harvest is able to be reused in fire-fighting cylinders.
+The CO2 that we are starting to harvest is able to be reused in fire-fighting cylinders.

-With our methodology in harvesting ammonium phosphate powders, we are able to capture the dry chemical powders, retests the fire extinguishers then re-atomise the ammonium phosphate then reapply into the fire extinguishers.
+With our methodology in harvesting ammonium phosphate powders, we are able to capture the dry chemical powders, retests the fire extinguishers then re-atomise the ammonium phosphate then reuse it in the fire extinguishers.

 This allows us to minimise our carbon footprint in waste fill.